maxtkc/mvths-wiki/docs/045-autodesk-eagle.rst

 #.
 When searching for parts you might need to use just part of the name suggested.
 For example, LED5MM might not bring up any results, but LED will.

 #.
 Don't worry about getting the exact part for this lesson.
 It will be a useful lesson (and will work) even if you don't have the exact part as described in the tutorial.
+#.
+You might need to add the Sparkfun Connectors library and find the two pin connector in there.

 `Nets and Values <https://www.autodesk.com/products/eagle/blog/schematic-basics-part-2-nets-and-values/>`__